At the Colne Community School and College we take the support of our students very seriously both academically and pastorally.

 Subject teachers are available outside of lesson time for students to discuss any difficulties they may have with understanding what they are being taught, problems they may have with completing homework or anything else relating to a particular subject.
 This support sits alongside the numerous revision and coursework sessions currently running across the subject areas.

-Year Leaders are available throughout the day to help with any problems that students encounter at school – they can be found in the Pastoral Zone (in South Block).
+Year Leaders are available throughout the day to help with any problems that students encounter at school.

 Mrs D Stannard – Year 8 Leader